 Source: USDA National Nutrient Database for Standard Reference Legacy Release, April 2018

 There are over 180 registered and an estimated 800 wild varieties of Salvia hispanica L., or chia, the plant from which chia seeds are derived.
 Usually the plant produces white and black seeds, but after 14 years of selective plant breeding, chia is a variety of the plant with only white seeds.
 Chia seeds are grown in Peru's Amazon Basin without chemicals or pesticides.

 You can purchase chia as a loose whole grain seed, ground grain, or in a variety of prepared foods such as bars, pasta, tortilla chips, salsa and peanut butter.
-Chia seeds are available in major grocery stores and most health and natural food stores across Canada.
+Chia seeds are available in major grocery stores and natural food stores across Canada.

 As with any product that is naturally rich in unsaturated fat, chia seeds should be stored in a cool, dark place.
 Excess heat or exposure to light may make the healthy fats in chia seeds susceptible to going rancid.

-Chia seeds are as versatile in the kitchen, as it is nutritious.
-The seeds have a very mild taste and tend to take on the flavour of whatever it is added to.
-Chia is gluten-free, making it appropriate for people with gluten senstivities.
+Chia seeds are as versatile in the kitchen, as they are nutritious.
+The seeds have a very mild taste and take on the flavour of whatever it is added to.
+Chia seeds are gluten-free, making then suitable for people with gluten senstivities.
 Ground chia is a convenient and healthy wheat flour substitute - one part ground chia replaces three parts wheat flour.

-Chia can also double as an egg substitute - two tablespoons of ground chia mixed with 1/2 cup of water replaces one medium egg.
+Chia seeds also double as an egg substitute - two tablespoons of ground chia mixed with 1/2 cup of water replaces one medium egg.

 There are many ways to add chia seeds to your diet - from salads to smoothies and casseroles to cookies - chia a is nutritious, delicious and easy to use!

 Healthy ways to enjoy

 - Sprinkle ground chia seeds over your morning cereal.